alpine9000/amiga_examples/017.dual_playfield/README.md

 	bsr.s   pokeBitplanePointers
 ```

-Enable 2x the bitplanes, and optionally re-order the bitplanes:
+Enable 2x the bitplanes, and optionally re-order the bitplanes in [init.s](init.s):

   ```
 	;; enable 2x the bitplanes as 2x playfields